MingyuJ666/Multimode-fusion-method-under-multi-task/README.md

 ## 3. Method
 ### Overall Structure
-We will provide a detailed architecture of the  Attention Representation Alignment Fusion network framework we propose for cross-modal information, which comprises three main modules: ARAF encoder module, Representation Alignment module, and Representation Enhancement module.
+We provide a detailed architecture of the  Attention Representation Alignment Fusion network framework we propose for cross-modal information, which comprises three main modules: ARAF encoder module, Representation Alignment module, and Representation Enhancement module.
 Note that the model uses three different types of cross-modal information including image, text, and time series information in diverse downstream tasks.